Sparcky2257/CLI-Gamengine/README.md

 ##### **.NET** 8 SDK:

-Ensure you have the .NET 8 SDK installed on your machine for V T-A.5.0.
+Ensure you have the .NET 8 SDK installed on your machine for V T-A.5.0 and below.

 ContributingFeel free to submit issues or pull requests.
 Contributions are welcome!